octo-technology/OpenTezos/docs/defi/exam.md

 - [x] DeFi apps form layers that rely on other DeFi apps just like bricks with each other.
 - [x] DeFi apps respect common standards that allow them to interact with each other.
-- [ ] DeFi apps relies on banks to perform KYCs
+- [ ] DeFi apps rely on banks to perform KYCs
 - [x] DeFi apps are often open-source, allowing developers to fork them and modify them to create their apps.

 ### Question 2